Thursday, May 5, 2011

-That, of course, is only a surface assessment.
-There are portions of the RCA work that are not as peerless as her Motown material, but even that had its own flaws which many revisionists tend to forget.
+That, of course, is only a casual assessment.
+There are portions of Ross' RCA work that aren't as peerless as her Motown material, again that period had its own flaws which revisionists tend to "forget."
 The freedom exercised at RCA was without equal, mirroring the peaks and valleys of the most transitional decade in black music.
-Where others feared to tread, Diana dared, and even when she missed her mark, the effort could be applauded.
+Where others feared to tread, Ross walked.

 Ross gave an eloquent statement about her time at RCA Records in her 1993 memoir, Secrets of a Sparrow: